 Simple ingredients it’s gonna bring lots of amazing flavors!

-If you ask me, garnishes on chili is a must… Add all or some of the below:
+If you ask me, garnishes on this healthy turkey chili is a must… Add all or some of the below:

-- Sour cream – some added creaminess to make this chili super delicious…
+- Sour cream – some added creaminess to make this Healthy Turkey Chili super delicious…

 - Shredded cheddar cheese – another layer of creaminess…